Surface heating steers planetary-scale ocean circulation: Uniform warming perturbation experiment

 \section{Uniform warming perturbation experiment}

 In the previous section, we showed that variations in surface heat fluxes, with opposite signed anomalies applied over subpolar and subtropical regions, can produce anomalies in the ocean circulation.
 In this section we ask; is the same true if the surface heat flux anomalies are globally uniform?
 We expect changes in the ocean circulation due to a spatially uniform surface heat flux due to several processes.
 Firstly, lateral variations in mixed layer depth imply that buoyancy anomalies induced by the uniform heating will be non-uniform.
 In addition, changes in circulation continuously alter the buoyancy structure of the ocean through advection.
-To understand the combined effects of mixed layer depth variations and advective feedbacks on the ocean circulation, we analyze a uniform warming experiment, where a globally constant heat flux of $+5\;\mathrm{W}\,\mathrm{m}^{-2}$ is applied at the ocean's surface.
+Finally, a spatially varying thermal expansion coefficient implies that a constant surface heat flux manifests as a non-uniform surface buoyancy flux, which can cause non-uniform buoyancy anomalies in the ocean.
+To understand the combined effects of \emph{(i)}~spatial variations in the mixed layer depth and the thermal expansion coefficient, and \emph{(ii)}~advective feedbacks on the ocean circulation, we analyze a uniform warming experiment, where a globally constant heat flux of $+5\;\mathrm{W}\,\mathrm{m}^{-2}$ is applied at the ocean's surface.

 Changes in the strength of each gyre do occur under the uniform warming perturbation (Fig.~\ref{fig:global_hflux_TS}a-c).
 Focusing first on the North Pacific basin (Fig.~\ref{fig:global_hflux_TS}b), we observe $\sim$22\% intensification of the subtropical gyre, consistent with the results of \citet{Sakamoto2005} and \citet{Chen2019}.
-This increase could be attributed to spatial variations in mixed layer depth near the western boundary region.
-The mixed layer traps the excess heat received from the ocean's surface and distributes only a fraction of this heat to the layer below.
+This increase can be attributed to spatial variations in mixed layer depth near the western boundary region.The mixed layer traps the excess heat received from the ocean's surface and distributes only a fraction of this heat to the layer below.
 Furthermore, a deeper mixed layer has a higher heat capacity due to its ability to store more heat.
 Deep mixed layers at the western boundary of the North Pacific subtropical gyre moderately shield the region from developing stratification.
 Conversely, shallower mixed layers to the east of the western boundary lead to more stratification in that region.
 The spatially uneven growth of stratification in the subtropical gyre strengthens zonal buoyancy gradients near the western boundary region, which in view of the thermal wind relation, intensifies the meridional gyre flow.